 the BGCF shall give priority over other transactions or dialogs.
 This allows special treatment of such transactions or dialogs.
 If priority is supported, the BGCF shall adjust the priority treatment of transactions or dialogs according to the most recently received authorized Resource-Priority header field or backwards indication value.

-Editor's note: [WI: MPS2, CR#6531] More study is needed as to how the changed priority is signalled to the BGCF.

 NOTE: The special treatment can include filtering, higher priority processing, routeing, call gapping.
 The exact meaning of priority is not defined further in this document, but is left to national regulation and network configuration.

 When the BGCF receives any request or response related to a dialog or standalone transaction, the BGCF may insert previously saved values into a P-Charging-Vector header field before forwarding the message.